apache/trafficserver/doc/admin-guide/files/records.config.en.rst

         CONFIG proxy.config.diags.output.debug STRING SL

-.. ts:cv:: CONFIG proxy.config.diags.show_location INT 0
+.. ts:cv:: CONFIG proxy.config.diags.show_location INT 1

    Annotates diagnostic messages with the source code location.
+Set to 1 to enable for Debug() messages only.
+Set to 2 to enable for all messages.

 .. ts:cv:: CONFIG proxy.config.diags.debug.enabled INT 0